Dimensions underlying the representational alignment of deep neural networks with humans: Methods

 We assigned labels to the human embedding by pairing each dimension with its highest correlating counterpart from \citet{hebart2020revealing}.
 These dimensions were derived from the same behavioral data, but using a non-Bayesian variant of our method.
 We then used the human-generated labels that were previously collected for these dimensions, without allowing for repeats.

 For the DNN, we labeled dimensions using human judgments.
 This allowed us to capture a broad and nuanced understanding of each dimension’s characteristics.
 To collect human judgments, we asked 12 laboratory participants (6 male, 6 female; mean age, 29.08; s.d.
 3.09; range 25-35) to label each DNN dimension.
 Participants were presented with a $5 \times 6$ grid of images, with each row representing a decreasing percentile of importance for that specific dimension.
 The top row contained the most important images, and the following rows included images within the 8th, 16th, 24th, and 32nd percentiles.
 Participants were asked to provide up to five labels that they thought best described each dimension.
 Word clouds showing the provided object labels were weighted by the frequencies of occurrence, and the top 6 labels were visualized.
+Due to computer crashes during data acquisition, three participants had incomplete data (32\%, 80\% and 93\%).

 Study participation was voluntary, and participants were not remunerated for their participation.
 This study was conducted in accordance with the Declaration of Helsinki and was approved by the local ethics committee of the Medical Faculty of the University Medical Center Leipzig (157/20-ek).